cryax/animated_character/README.md

 # animated_character
 This repo is to auto-generate the animations (basic movement such as walk, run, jump, ...) for all 2d character input image

+## 1. 3D rigging generation for the input character
+TODO: Find relevant papers

+## 2. Generate animation for the 3D rigging
+TODO: Find relevant papers

+## 3. Combine and generate the relevant animation for the input character
+TODO: Find relevant papers